-In June and July 2017, a full lake point intercept aquatic macrophyte survey was conducted on Bone Lake in Polk County WI.
-On June 1 and 2, the invasive plant Potamogeton crispus-curly leaf pondweed, was sampled with a frequency of occurrence of 36.04%.
+In June and July 2017, a full lake point intercept aquatic macrophyte survey was conducted on Bone Lake in Polk County, WI.
+On June 1 and 2, the invasive plant Potamogeton crispus-curly leaf pondweed, was sampled with a frequency of occurrence of 36.04% (in June and 18.66% in July).
 In July, the point intercept survey was repeated resulting in a species richness of 35 native species and a Simpson's diversity index of 0.91.
-Four invasive species (including curly leaf pondweed) were observed but not sampled in the survey.
+Four invasive species (including curly leaf pondweed) were observed but only curly leaf pondweed was sampled.
 The maximum plant depth was 18.6 feet and mean depth of 4.98 feet.
-The defined littoral zone by depth was 28.7% of the sample points and within that depth 72.82% of the sample points had plants.
+72.82% of the defined littoral zone had plants and 20.9% of the entire lake had plants sampled.
 The mean rake fullness (scale of 1-3 where plants present) was 1.04.
 In comparing the 2017 survey to previous surveys (2007 and 2012), there was a statistically significant reduction in four native species from 2012 to 2017, and five native species from 2007 to 2017.
 A statistically significant increase was found with four species from 2012 to 2017 and three species from 2007 to 2017.
 There was little to no change in species richness, Simpson's diversity index and FQI when comparing these three survey years.